pingcap/docs/tidb-cloud/tidb-cloud-support.md

 # TiDB Cloud Support

 TiDB Cloud offers support services to your organization.
-You can use the Basic support plan already available in TiDB Cloud or upgrade to a paid plan for extended services.
+You can use the free Basic support plan in TiDB Cloud or upgrade to a paid plan for extended services.

 The service information of each support plan is available on the support page of the TiDB Cloud console.
 To access the page, see [Check or upgrade your support plan](#check-or-upgrade-your-support-plan).